ahsayde/taskue/docs/cli.md

 # Command Line Interface

-Taskue cli is a command line tool for managing taskue, it stores its configuration in `~/.taskue.toml` file and it looks like this
+Taskue cli is a command line tool for managing taskue resources.
+It stores its configuration in `~/.taskue.toml` file and it looks like this

 ```toml
 redis_host = "localhost"    # redis hostname
 redis_port = 6379           # redis port